Table of contents

 Payment Methods

-Razorpay supports:
+Razorpay (India)

-• UPI: Instant payment via UPI apps
+• UPI: Instant payment via UPI apps (GPay, PhonePe, Paytm)

-• Cards: Credit and debit cards
+• Cards: Credit and debit cards (Visa, Mastercard, RuPay)

-• Net Banking: Most Indian banks
+• Net Banking: Most Indian banks supported

-• Wallets: Paytm, PhonePe, etc.
+• Wallets: Paytm, PhonePe, Mobikwik, etc.

 Saved Payment Methods

-1. Complete a payment
+1. Complete any payment and choose to save

 Applying Coupons